Abdelkarim443/PushPut/README.md

 ### Usage
 1. First run Step1-ValidateMailboxes.ps1 to validate mailboxes
+   - CSV files with today's date will be processed and moved to the "Imported CSVs" folder
 2. Then run Step2-CreateCloudSharedMailboxes.ps1 to create cloud shared mailboxes
-3. Finally run Step3-ExecuteMailboxMigration.ps1 to perform the actual migration:
+3. Run Step3-ExecuteMailboxMigration.ps1 to initiate the mailbox migration:
    ```powershell
    .\Step3-ExecuteMailboxMigration.ps1
    ```
 4. When prompted, enter the migration parameters or accept the defaults
+5. Use a separate script (to be created) to verify migration completion

 ### Logging
 Logs are created in the Logs directory (C:\ExchangeMigration\Logs by default) with the format: